 5. Dr. Maya Angelou, Poet, Educator, and Historian

 "People will soon forget what you said.
 They will never forget how you made them feel."

 In an interview with a Wisconsin newspaper, Dr. Angelou talked about the things she's learned after living for 75 years.

 While it's unclear whether this quote was originally said by her or adapted from Carl W. Buehner, the point still remains pertinent to customer service teams.

 If you deliver a delightful service experience, customers will remember it and seek out your brand in the future.

 6. Dan Peña, Chairman and Founder of the Guthrie Group

 "The best form of customer service is self-service.
 Constantly empower customers to get their own answers themselves."

-"The basic of business is to stay as close as possible from your customers, understand their behavior, their preferences, their purchasing patterns, etc."
+"The basics of business is to stay as close as possible to your customers, understand their behavior, their preferences, their purchasing patterns, etc."